LuaWorkgroup/LuaWorkgroup.github.io/tutorials/metatables/metatables.md

     - `t1` is the left operand of the plus operator
     - `t2` is the right operand of the plus operator

-Here the new and slightly extended code using the new information.
-If you execute it and follow the printed output then you should be able to understand what is what.
-Some more info on the parameters.
-The names of the parameters can be chosen freely.
+Let's extended code using the new information.
+If you execute it and follow the printed output along with the code, then you should be able to understand what is what.
+Some more info on the parameters - the names of the parameters can be chosen freely.
 Also for the `__call` event you can replace the `...` with named parameters.

     T = { }
     print("I'm table", T)